farhanma/hpe/docs/shaheen2/ior.md

 rm -rf ${TESTDIR} && mkdir -p ${TESTDIR}

+# lfs setstripe - set striping pattern of a file or directory default
+#   --stripe-size    number of bytes to store on each OST before moving to the next OST
+#   -c               number  of  OSTs  to  stripe  a file over
 lfs setstripe --stripe-size 1m -c 1 ${TESTDIR}

 # standard options: POSIX file per process